frrabelo/LabyrinthOfTheDragon_GameBoy/README.md

 # The Monster Manual (GBC)
-Pokemon, but darker... and with D&D Monsters!
+An 8-bit Adventure RPG with D&D Monsters!

 ## How to Build the ROM